Skip to Content

 But it has needed extensive restoration and renovation for years: The library didn’t even have adequate protection against fire.
 The massive project, undertaken by Liollio Architecture in Charleston, cost more than $10 million, but the results are stunning.
 Great care was taken to preserve the building’s history while installing modern amenities like better temperature and humidity control, security cameras, and fire detection and suppression systems.

-For the work, which a review panel praised for its “sensitivity, exhaustive planning and attention to detail,” the university received a Preservation Honor Award from Gov. Henry McMaster and the S.C.
+For the work, which Preservation South Carolina's chairman John Hildreth praised for its “sensitivity, exhaustive planning and attention to detail” during the award presentation, the university received a Preservation Honor Award from Gov. Henry McMaster and the S.C.
 Department of Archives and history.

 “These awards affirm USC’s continued commitment to being responsible stewards to our historic architecture,” says Derek Gruner, university architect.
 “Our historic buildings are important to the university’s identity, and beyond merely providing space, they serve our academic mission by demonstrating our past and informing decisions about our future.”